OpenFreeEnergy/IndustryBenchmarks2024/docs/source/public/input_preparation.rst

 All prepared inputs should be submitted to the OpenFE Public Benchmark github repository, more specifically to the `prepared_structures <https://github.com/OpenFreeEnergy/IndustryBenchmarks2024/tree/main/industry_benchmarks/inputs/prepared_structures>`_ subfolder.
-This should be done via Pull Request, with a folder for each prepared system including the protein PDB, ligand SDF, relevant edges CSV, and if available cofactor SDF file.
+This should be done via Pull Request, with a folder for each prepared system including the protein PDB, ligand SDF, and if available cofactor SDF file.
 A short bullet point summary of any remediation steps, including any software used, should also be included as a markdown file.
 Further details can be found in the :ref:`contributing-inputs` page.